Uralstech/UXR.QuestCamera/Documentation/DocSource/QuickStart.md

 `CaptureSessionObject.TextureConverter.FrameRenderTexture`.
 See the documentation for `RenderTexture` on how to get its pixel data to the CPU: <https://docs.unity3d.com/6000.0/Documentation/ScriptReference/RenderTexture.html>

+#### Capture Templates

+Camera2 allows you to set capture templates for capture requests. `CameraDevice.CreateCaptureSession()` also allows you do so.
+By default, it uses [TEMPLATE_PREVIEW](https://developer.android.com/reference/android/hardware/camera2/CameraDevice#TEMPLATE_PREVIEW), which is suitable for camera preview windows.
+You can change them by specifying one of the templates defined in `CameraDevice.CaptureTemplate`.

 ### Releasing Resources

 It is highly recommended to release or destroy all `CameraDevice`s and `CaptureSessionObject`s *immediately* after you have finished